FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 1. Actual AI delivery, not "we updated our digital curriculum."
 Ask to see a project an existing apprentice produced.
 If they can't show one, they have not delivered a cohort yet, regardless of what their website says.

 3. Coach quality, not platform features.
 Ask who specifically would be your cohort's lead coach, their CV, and whether you can speak to them.
 A great provider with a weak coach for your cohort is a weak cohort for you.
+You're looking for coaches who have actually implemented AI inside a business, not someone who took the same course last month that they're teaching you this month.

 4. Off-the-job time model that fits your operating reality.
 The 20% off-the-job rule has been revised under Skills England and varies by standard.
 Cohort delivery typically uses block release, weekly day-off, or distributed self-study.
 Pick a model that fits how your team works.